-All students are strongly urged to make an appointment with a counselor for help in choosing a course of study in order to complete a comprehensive student educational plan prior to the completion of 15 degree applicable units.
+All students are strongly urged to make an appointment with a counselor for help in choosing a course of study prior to registering for classes.
 Counseling assistance is also available for college transfer requirements, career planning, and personal concerns.
 To schedule a day or evening appointment, contact the Counseling Office.